About the Program

 The world is migrating to the urban center, either physically or psychologically.
 Three billion of the world's six billion people live in cities, and the other three billion are profoundly affected by urban values, products, and lifestyles.
 This new reality presents the Church with a greater opportunity and a more urgent responsibility than ever before.

 The Los Angeles Term offers students a once-in-a-lifetime opportunity to live in one of the largest metropolitan cities in the United States.
 With a population of nearly four million people, Los Angeles is home to people from more than 140 countries who speak 224 different languages.
 Each semester, 12–18 students move to the urban center and live with local host families around the city limits, take public transportation as their primary mode of travel, and work at a nonprofit internship for 10 weeks.

 Our program takes place just two miles west of the downtown area in APU’s Los Angeles Regional Center, located in Koreatown.
 The L.A.
-Regional Center is one of APU’s seven regional centers offering professional graduate programs and academic resources.
+Regional Center is one of APU’s six regional centers offering professional graduate programs and academic resources.
 The L.A.
 Term campus is just minutes away from areas like Hollywood, Santa Monica, Griffith Park, the Staples Center and L.A.
 Live, Dodger Stadium, West Los Angeles, and Melrose Avenue.

 Besides the glitz and glamour that Los Angeles is known for, the city hosts the largest population of Armenians, Filipinos, Guatemalans, Koreans, Thais, Mexicans, and Salvadorans outside of their respective countries.
 Los Angeles is also home to the largest population of Japanese, Iranians, and Cambodians living in the United States.